phijack/QResearch/QuantumBasic/NotesforBasics.md

 $$
 i\hbar\frac{d\Ket\psi}{dt}=H\Ket\psi
 $$
-$H$ is a fixed Hermition operator( unitary operator), called the *Hamiltonian* of the closed system.
+$H$ is a fixed Hermition operator, called the *Hamiltonian* of the closed system.

 ---